 1.There are two things that I always seem to have a design weakness for.
 First - vases.
 I can't stop myself whenever I see a vase I love.
 I always look for unusual shapes and colors.
 I look at them as mini functional sculptures.
 This glass vase with brass accents (bottom right) is a good example - it's a fun shape, and the brass bands give a little shine and "bling".
 The fact that it's glass allows it to work with any kind of color story.

 2. The second thing I can't seem to get enough of (and I really should stop) are throw pillows (top left).
 It's the easiest way to freshen up a room and allows you to experiment or add some color and pattern without much commitment.
-For example, this Ikat Print Linen Throw Pillow is a great way to incorporate a little ethnic inspiration into your room.
+For example, this Ikat Print Linen Throw Pillow (no longer available) is a great way to incorporate a little ethnic inspiration into your room.
 The colorful pattern gives a fresh bold statement.
 I could see maybe adding a pop orange throw to coordinate with it.
 The best part is, when you tire of it, just switch it out!

 3. I'm currently obsessed with all things indigo (bottom left).
 Everything from textiles, to paint color, to ceramics- if it's in a rich deep indigo tone- I'm strangely and immediately drawn to it.